a woman sitting at a table with a laptop and a book research religious cult programming

 I know because… well, I’ve been there!

-But remember, each step forward, no matter how small, is a win as you reclaim your autonomy and rediscover who you truly are.
+Remember, each step forward, no matter how small, is a win as you reclaim your autonomy and rediscover who you truly are.

-Remember, there's no single "right" way to heal.
+Keep in mind, there’s no single “right” way to heal.

 This journey is yours alone.